tarantool/doc/doc/reference/reference_rock/vshard/vshard_api.rst

 API Reference
 =============

-This section represents public and internal API for the :doc:`router <vshard-router>` and the :doc:`storage <vshard-storage>`.
+This section represents public and internal API for the :ref:`router <vshard-architecture-router>` and the :ref:`storage <vshard-architecture-storage>`.

 ..  toctree::
     :maxdepth: 2

-    vshard-router
+    vshard_router
-    vshard-storage
+    vshard_storage